99 Brain Games Guaranteed to Boost Your Brain Power

 Spade.
 Each suit has a numerical value: diamonds equal one, hearts equal two, spades equal three, and clubs equal four.
 Or, if you prefer, diamonds equal four, hearts equal three, spades equal two, and clubs equal one.
 Either way, each row and column adds up to ten, and the missing symbol is a spade.
-Now, can you guess which flag comes next in this puzzle?

 How many pets live in my house if all of them are snakes except two, all are hamsters except two, and all are rabbits except two?

 The Reds, the Grays, the Blues, and the Blacks have a round-robin tournament wherein each team plays each other team once, for a total of six games.
 The Blacks won more games than the Blues, and the Grays lost more games than the Blues.
 The Reds tied the Blacks, the only tie in the tournament (a tie counts as neither a win nor a loss).
 Who won the game of the Reds versus the Blues?

 The Reds.
 The Blacks tied one game, so they won a maximum of two games.
 They won more than the Blues, so the Blues won a maximum of one game.
 Since the Grays lost more times than the Blues, the Grays must have lost all three matches.
 The match that the Blues won must have been against the Grays, so the Blues lost the match against the Reds.
 Can you find the missing number in this puzzle?

 See if you can spot the difference between these nearly identical animals.